abhaybd/DevanagriRecognizer/README.md

 # DevnagriRecognizer
-Feed-Forward Neural Network to recognize characters from the devnagri script.
+Convolutional Neural Network to recognize characters from the devnagri script.

+devanagri.py uses keras to build model.